tomatsch87/bafis-dataset/README.md

 ### Paper

-- The full-text PDF is available via the following link: [BAFIS: a Dataset and Framework to assess occupational Bias and Human Preference in current Text-to-Image generative Models](https://example.com)
+- The full-text PDF is available via the following link: [BAFIS: Dataset + Framework to assess occupational Bias and Human Preference in modern Text-to-image Models](https://example.com)

 ### References